6 Common Weight Loss Myths

 Myth 6 – Breakfast is the Most Important Meal of the Day

-This is another myth that came about the time that breakfast cereal became a thing, eating a high sugar genetically modified grain was apparently a good thing to do in the mornings, but what has been proven in recent years is that Intermittent Fasting over longer period of times and skipping breakfast can help with so many health related benefits.
-It is easier to practice IF if you are fuelled by fat as a source of fuel and not carbs, because you don’t go through the sugar withdrawal and craving for foods, people who are fuelled by fat last a lot longer without food and or any feelings of hunger.
+This is another myth that came about the time that breakfast cereal became a thing, eating a high sugar genetically modified grain was apparently a good thing to do in the mornings, but what has been proven in recent years is that Intermittent Fasting over a longer period of times and skipping breakfast can help with so many health-related benefits.
+It is easier to practice IF if you are fuelled by fat as a source of fuel and not carbs because you don’t go through the sugar withdrawal and craving for foods, people who are fuelled by fat last a lot longer without food and or any feelings of hunger.

 - Try what makes sense based on your research